roddy/drools-and-cucumber/README.md

 on this project.
 It can be found [here](https://stackoverflow.com/questions/69474687/cucumber-java-wont-use-custom-parametertype).
 In the meantime a less-efficient workaround was applied pending a resolution to that question.

+This project has a dependency on JavaFX, but it isn't technically a JavaFX project.
+The original version of this project was written in Java 8, when JavaFX was part of the regular JDK.
+I used the Point3D class from JavaFX because it was easier than rolling my own and it came from some useful utility functions.
+Fast forward to 2021, and JavaFX is long divorced from the JDK.
+To date we still only use Point3D, but we have to pull in a decently sized geometry-related module from JavaFX to do so.
+Future work may either remove JavaFX entirely, or integrate further, depending on how this project evolves (if ever.)